SDC-Navi-Apps/app-preview-info-carousel/CRUD README.md

 ## Delete

 > DELETE, '/api/CRUD/:id'
-> deletes entry by specified id
+Deletes entry by specified id

 Requires a param of id